 What Does chiropractic Have to do with kids with Developmental Delays?
 The answer is everything!
-Kids that have developmental delays are under functioning in so many ways and the largest and most consistent abnormality is in their MOVEMENT!
-At Infinity we see amazing result by getting kids moving the way they were intended to move!
+Kids that have developmental delays are under-functioning in so many ways and the largest and most consistent abnormality is in their MOVEMENT!
+At Infinity we see amazing result by getting kids moving the way they are intended to move!

 Kids With Delays Have Abnormal Development of: Primitive Reflexes, Core Stability (muscle tone), Postural Reflexes, Vestibular Systems (balance, coordination), Eye Tracking and Stability, and Complex Movements!

-At Infinity we do an exam to assess these aspects of your child's development, we then find their weaknesses and develop a comprehensive plan to restore your child's function to the best of their abilities!
-Every child has a different ability to heal , it is our goal to remove any interference to that ability, so they can heal and function to their God given potential and #LIVEWITHOUTLIMITS!
+At Infinity we do an exam to assess these aspects of your child's development, identify their weaknesses and develop a comprehensive plan to restore your child's function to the best of their abilities!
+Every child has a different ability to heal.
+It is our goal to remove any interference to that ability, so they can heal and function to their God-given potential and #LIVEWITHOUTLIMITS!

 Primitive reflexes are automatic, instinctual movements that assist in development, growth, and survival.
 Primitive reflexes are reflexes that present themselves in the womb and help with the birth process and early years of life.
 These reflexes should then develop and go away before the toddler ages!
 In most cases of kids with neuro-developmental delays these reflexes and others don't develop they way that they are suppose to!
 I am going to list the most common reflexes we find in kids, what they help to develop, and symptoms associated with them!

 This reflex is an automatic reaction to sudden changes in sensory stimuli.
 Sudden bright light, loud noise, touch, and change in body position can trigger this reflex.